ybergner/cpsx/Install.md

 sudo /edx/bin/supervisorctl restart edxapp:
 ```

-Your cypress instance is now configured to allow students to use the chatapp while answering problems.
+Your Cypress instance is now configured to allow students to use the chatapp while answering problems.
 The last step is to add `"cpsx"` to the `Advanced Module List` under the Advanced Settings of the course in which you want to use the Xblock.